 The PPA is a long-term contract (typically 15 years) for the purchase of power from a specific renewable energy generator.
 The generator / seller agrees to build, maintain, and operate a renewable energy system.
 The customer typically owns that power and receives the physical delivery of the electricity through the grid.
-While this is now an established means of achieving a renewable energy commitment, it poses some challenges for the university:
+While this is now an established means of achieving a renewable energy commitment, it poses some challenges:

 - PPAs are commitments to purchase and take delivery of electricity.
 The agreement is predicated on a certain price per unit of electricity.
 That being said, that price is compared monthly against a going monthly rate.
 As such, there will be monthly accounting true-ups depending on the amount of electricity used and on the differential between the cost of generating the power and market rates. these end-of-month true-ups can be significant and can be challenging on two fronts: